-Our guide to Bude holiday cottages
+Our guide to self-catering Bude holiday cottages

 If your idea of Cornwall is waves, flip flops and beautiful beaches then you should probably head to Bude.
 Right in the north of the county, Bude offers the perfect combination of gorgeous scenery and a laidback lifestyle.
 Home to Crooklets and Summerleaze beaches (both of which have something of a reputation for their surf by the way), Bude’s popular with families, couples and just those who fancy escaping the hustle and bustle for some real time out.